Understanding the Florida Statute of Limitations and Your Personal Injury Case

 The Florida statute of limitations is tolled as long as:

-If the victim was a minor at the time of the injury, the statute is tolled for up to eight years.
+If the victim was a minor at the time of the injury, the statute can also be tolled.

 A St. Petersburg Personal Injury Lawyer Can Guide You Through the Statute of Limitations Maze

 It isn’t worth it to lose a valuable claim simply because you missed a deadline.
 Don’t let it happen to you.
-Instead, schedule a free initial consultation with an experienced St. Petersburg personal injury lawyer from Lopez Law Group Accident Injury Attorneys.
-Tell your story, and let them tell you what they believe the statute of limitations deadline is.
+Instead, schedule a free initial consultation with an experienced St. Petersburg personal injury lawyer from Lopez Accident Injury Attorneys.
+Tell your story, and let us tell you what we believe the statute of limitations deadline is.
 Call (727) 933-0015 today!